onzfonz/comp227/src/content/0/en/part0b.md

 Any sensible way of presenting the events is fine.

 All necessary information for doing this, and the next two exercises, can be found in the text of [this part](/part0/fundamentals_of_web_apps#forms-and-http-post).
-The idea of these exercises is to read the text through once more and to think through what is going on there.
+The idea of these exercises is to ***read the text through once more and to think through what is going on there***.
 Reading the application [code](https://github.com/comp227/example_app) is not necessary, but it is of course possible.

 **Notice** perhaps the best way to do diagrams is the [Mermaid](https://github.com/mermaid-js/mermaid#sequence-diagram-docs---live-editor)